 Further, because the money set aside in these HSA plans automatically roll over year after year, the money in your HSA can be invested and earn compounded gains tax-free.
 Check your HSA plan to be sure you have access to low-cost investment options which track the broader market.
 If so, investing through an HSA is one of the best investments for young adults, hands down.

 As a note, not all states extend the same tax-advantaged status for these accounts and you should be aware of this before pursuing the HDHP and HSA insurance combination.
-California and New Jersey are two notable examples of states which do not provide the tax-advantaged treatment to HSAs.
+Check with the state tax agency where you live to see if your state provides tax-advantaged treatment to HSAs.

 A health savings account offers triple tax savings and can be extremely beneficial to individuals enrolled in HDHPs.
 The funds kept in these accounts can defray the costs of HSA eligible expenses which fall outside the health insurance coverage.